 Let’s say you want to visit Disney World in the future, but how do you know where to start?
 You start with a Walt Disney World planner spreadsheet.
-Something like this makes sure your vacation planning is easy, on schedule, and bulletproof.
+Something like this ensures your vacation planning is easy, on schedule, and bulletproof.

 No worries, I created the perfect one for you.
-So perfect, that as a professional Disney Vacation planner, I use it myself.
+It is so perfect I use it myself as a professional Disney Vacation planner.
 Want me to plan your vacation?
-Click on Concierge Planning in the top menu.

 Walt Disney World Planner Spreadsheet

 First, Download your Template

 Being a Disney Travel agent, I know exactly what goes into planning my own vacation but also someone else’s Disney vacation.
 That’s why I was able to make this Walt Disney World Planner Spreadsheet for you.

 You can keep it how I have it, but you can also download it onto your computer or print it.

 Check out each tab because it isn’t only a planner.
 There’s a checklist, a list of what to pack in your park bag, and more!